scanzy/electric-scraper/src/guide/1_BROWSE.md

     - URL template: to easily compose the URL of a page of the site of interest, by only replacing {manuCode} with the component code
-    - URL pattern: to recognize the URL of a page of the site of interest, by inserting the wildcard * where there is other info.
+    - URL pattern: to recognize the URL of a page of the site of interest, by inserting the wildcard(s) * where there is other info.
         Where possible, the URL pattern may include the {manuCode} placeholder, to be replaced with the component code.
 8. Present the string to the user, explaining its meaning in a simple way